aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/itl/itl.rst

    independent columns.
 .. |itl-type_descr_row_col|  replace:: Fills the interleaver by row and read it by column.
-.. |itl-type_descr_user|     replace:: Uses the user's LUT given in the file.
+.. |itl-type_descr_user|     replace:: Uses the user's LUT given in the file through :ref:`itl-itl-path`.

-The following figures :numref:`itl_figures_types` depict the behavior of the interleaver basic types:
+The figure :numref:`itl_figures_types` depicts the behavior of the interleaver basic types.

 .. _itl_figures_types:

 .. figure:: images/schema_itl_types.png
    :align: center

-   Interleaver basic types
+   Interleaver basic types.

 .. seealso:: The :ref:`itl-itl-read-order` argument allows more options for the ``COL_ROW`` and ``ROW_COL`` interleavers.